1amahuman/PolySearch/README.md

-# InquAIre Chatbot
+# PolySearch Chatbot

-Welcome to the **InquAIre** chatbot project!
+Welcome to the **PolySearch** chatbot project!
 This application leverages the Groq API to compare responses from multiple AI models in real time, enabling users to interact with and evaluate different models simultaneously.

 ## Features